OliverStoll/WoT-IoT-Playground/device-blueprint/README.md

 ### Technology Stack
 The devices use a technology stack that was selected based on established de-facto IoT standards.
 - **Node.js**: Node.js is used as a runtime environment for the code as it supports JavaScript.
 Additionally, it allows to use asynchronous communication, which is often used in the IoT context in the form of events.
 - **Docker**: As the container technology we use Docker, as it is the de-facto industry standard even beyond IoT.
-It is used by the backend to create containerized Things.
+It is used to create containerized Things, that can be run as multiple containers.
 - **TypeScript**: We use Typescript as our programming language, which extends the JavaScript syntax with static typing, enabling improved code quality and maintainability.
-- **Bash**: Bash is used to execute Docker commands on the host machine.

 ### Structure of the project
 The Device Blueprint is structured as follows: